hitoshi-watase/sercrod/docs/reference/directives/case-break.md

   - `*case="expr" *break`

-Nablla implementation treats both forms in the same way:
+Sercrod implementation treats both forms in the same way:

 - For matching, it uses the `*case` / `n-case` / `*case.break` / `n-case.break` expression.
 - For breaking, it checks for `*break`, `n-break`, `*case.break`, or `n-case.break` on the original branch element.